Your shopping cart is empty.

 Not for even a moment, though, did I feel like she wanted to harm me.
 She circle the area causally.
 Eventually, she slowly rose from beneath me and approached.
 She swam directly toward me and turned away just before bumping my camera.
 When she turned, she made eye contact with me, or at least that's how it seemed.
 There was no malice in her eyes, no threat in her movement.

 It's no wonder that sharks held a revered place in ancient Polynesian culture:

 "He's a big one!
 What do you suppose he wants?"

 As the men paddled toward the coast, they watched the great shark following their canoe.
 "What do you want, old shark?" one asked at last.
 "Do you know that we carry pa'i'ai to our relatives?
 Do you eat poi, O shark?
 Here then!" and the man threw a small bundle toward the shark.

 The great fish did not catch and swallow the food but pushed it with his nose.
-The men saw him swimming toward shore, pushing the little bundle though the waves.
+The mean saw him swimming toward shore, pushing the little bundle through the waves.
 They watched him as long as he was in sight.
 "That is a strange thing," one of the men said.
 "He seemed to know we had a load of pa'i'ai."

 "But he did not eat it," the other man answered.
 "Whoever saw a shark pushing food through the waves as that one did?"

 "And why did he want it?" the first man asked again.
 "Where is he taking it?"

 The next week these men again paddled along the coast with pa'i'ai, the dry pounded kalo form which poi is made.
 Again the shark followed and again swam toward the shore pushing before him the small bundle thrown to him.
 This happened many times.